Parole consideration

 The process of deciding whether to grant or refuse parole is complex and a large amount of material for each offender is read and evaluated by panel members.

-The following documents help SPA panels make informed decisions:
+The following documents help the Authority's panels make informed decisions:

 • Judge’s Sentencing Remarks